Astros vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Astros vs. Rangers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Alex Bregman and Marcus Semien will be among the stars on display when the Houston Astros play the Texas Rangers on Friday at 8:10 PM ET, at Minute Maid Park.
+Hunter Brown and Jon Gray are the projected starters when the Houston Astros and Texas Rangers face off on Saturday at Minute Maid Park.

-The Rangers are +140 moneyline underdogs in this matchup with the favored Astros (-165).
-An 8.5-run total has been listed for this game.
+The favored Astros have -175 moneyline odds against the underdog Rangers, who are listed at +145.
+The over/under is 8 runs for this contest (with -110 odds on the over and -110 odds on the under).

 Rep your team with officially licensed Astrosgear!
 Head to Fanatics to find jerseys, shirts, and much more.